Always be prepared for any emergency!

 [Survival Tip #3] Check your survival plans and gear regularly!

 Making sure your gear works is just as crucial as owning the gear in the first place.
 I suggest at least 4 times per year you take a few hours and go through and at the very least take inventory of each item.
 You should make a visual and physical inspection of every survival tool you have.
-So that means grab the piece of survival equipment and take a good look at it and make sure there is no physical damage.
+So that means grab that emergency crank flashlight and take a good look at it and make sure there is no physical damage.
 Then you are gonna want to test the piece of equipment if it is digital or battery operated.

 Some items do not need to be inspected everytime you do your quarterly check of your bugout bag.
 Things like your knife, poncho, or hammocks things like that.
 Because if you pack your bag like I do those kinds of things are usually at the very bottom of the bag.
 I like to keep the survival items that I would need access to on a more regular basis toward the top for the ease of access.